admin-dashboards/react-dashboards/README.md

 ## [Vision UI React](https://www.creative-tim.com/product/material-dashboard-react?AFFILIATE=128200) `MUI`

 Designed for those who like modern UI elements and beautiful websites.
-Made of hundred of elements, designed blocks and fully coded pages, Vision UI Dashboard React is ready to help you create stunning websites and webapps.
+Made of hundreds of elements, designed blocks, and fully coded pages, Vision UI Dashboard React is ready to help you create stunning websites and web apps.

-This Free MUI Dashboard is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.
+This Free MUI Dashboard comes with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.

 - 👉 [Vision UI React](https://www.creative-tim.com/product/material-dashboard-react?AFFILIATE=128200) - `product page`
 - 👉 [Vision UI React](https://demos.creative-tim.com/vision-ui-dashboard-react/#/dashboard?AFFILIATE=128200) - `LIVE Demo`